Stirling-Tools/Stirling-PDF/README.md

 - Convert any common file to PDF (using LibreOffice)
 - Convert PDF to Word/PowerPoint/others (using LibreOffice)
 - Convert HTML to PDF
+- Convert PDF to xml
+- Convert PDF to CSV
 - URL to PDF
 - Markdown to PDF